Brannua/brannua/README.md

 2. Do you really understand and tested each line of your code to ensure its correctness ?

-3. Have you written detailed supporting documents for the code ?
+3. Does your code have been well documented ?

 4. Can it be better ?